 What is a Typical Career Path for a Chief Financial Officer?

 There are several different paths one can take to reach the CFO position.
-The CFO job requires extensive financial knowledge, so naturally, a bachelor’s degree or master’s degree in accounting or a finance-related field is mandatory.
-Some might also opt for a Master of Business Administration (MBA Program).
-A CPA (Certified Public Accountant), a Certified Management Consultant (CMA), and a Chartered Financial Analyst (CFA) are popular certifications among aspiring CFOs.
+The CFO job requires extensive financial knowledge, so naturally, an undergraduate degree or advanced degree in accounting or a finance-related field is mandatory.

-Some might begin their career as an auditor, financial analyst, or accounting department.
+After gaining a finance degree or certification, some aspiring CFOs might begin their career as an auditor, financial analyst, or in an accounting department.
 Scoring a job at one of the ‘Big 4’ accounting firms (Deloitte, Ernst & Young, PricewaterhouseCoopers (PwC), and Klynveld Peat Marwick Goerdeler (KPMG)) is often seen as a great start to a career in finance.

 Since finance is an integral part of all businesses, finance professionals can work in any sector.
-While the fundamentals of finance are the same everywhere, sticking to one industry will give you a competitive edge as you learn more industry-specific skills the longer you stay in one.
+And while the fundamentals of finance are the same everywhere, sticking to one industry will give you a competitive edge as you learn more industry-specific skills the longer you stay in one.

 Whether you’re a straight shooter or you take the scenic route, whether you work with private companies or public ones, all the work experiences you gain along the way add veritable contributions to your finance career.